 We also met fellow travellers who stayed at the Lhasa Badacang Hotel, and they raved about it.
 I think that it was more geared towards western guests than the two hotels we stayed in, and so had all the creature comforts that this couple were accustomed to.

 Where to stay:

-Upon landing we were met by our guide Sonam and some other travelers who we would be touring with for the next ten days – when visiting Tibet, if you plan on leaving Lhasa you must be accompanied by a licensed guide.
+Upon landing we were met by our guide Sonam and some other travelers who we would be touring with for the next ten days.
 We jumped in a minibus to take us to central Lhasa, and as we pulled into the city one of the girls on the tour commented how large the city was – this seemed strange to me after being in some of China’s biggest cities, 300,000 people vs the 1.5 million in Chengdu, and no buildings were more than a couple of stories high.

 We had been warned about altitude sickness, but I fared fine throughout the journey.
 The first set if stairs was a shock though, because of the altitude it felt like climbing with someone sat on your shoulders!
 The next morning the others were feeling unwell – apparently a symptom of the altitude.
 Some people recommend getting the train into Tibet rather than flying to give you a chance to acclimate to the altitude, but some of the others in our group did this and it didn’t seem to help them.
 Interestingly the altitude sickness hit the Chinese in the group more than the westerners.
 I wonder why that is.